sparkflows/sparkflows-docs/docs/gcp/user-guide/writing-bigquery.rst

 Write to Big Query
 ============

-Fire Insights has processor to write to Big Query Tables.
+Sparkflows has processor to write to Big Query Tables.
 This document explains detailed steps required to write to BigQuery Tables.

 Follow the steps given below: